 Lower Facelift in Tampa and St. Petersburg, FL

 For some people, the natural aging process can affect the lower face and neck.
 Those changes, often caused by prolonged exposure to the sun and gravity, can make the skin of the lower face look as if it is aging unevenly and cause the skin around the neck to loosen.
-Similar to a full facelift, the lower facelift removes the visible signs of aging by tightening the muscles of the face, repositioning the loose fat and redraping the skin of the neck and lower face.
+Similar to a full facelift, the lower facelift reduces the visible signs of aging by tightening the muscles of the face, repositioning the loose fat and redraping the skin of the neck and lower face.
 The men and women of Tampa, St. Petersburg and surrounding communities in Florida rely on the skills and expertise of Dr. Dean G. Davis, a dual-board certified facial plastic and reconstructive surgeon and otolaryngologist.

-Candidates for a lower facelift are men or women with loose skin around their jaw line, cheek and mouth.
+Candidates for a lower facelift are men or women with loose skin around their jawline, cheek and mouth.
 People with “jowls’ or fat deposits along the jaw.
 The ideal candidate might also have lost elasticity in the skin around the neck that causes the area to wiggle or sag.
 These surgeries won’t restore a person’s youthful vitality or health; it will help people regain their youthful appearance and enhance a person’s self-image.

 What is a Lower Facelift?

 The lower face includes the parts of the face and neck from the top of the ear to the corner of the mouth and down to the larynx (voice box).
 The appearance of this part of the face can show a person’s age.
 Both men and women know that by having a more youthful looking lower face can improve a person’s beauty and appeal.
-A lower facelift will reduce the visible signs of aging removing excess fat from the jowl and neck region.
+A lower facelift will reduce the visible signs of aging, improving excess fat from the jowl and neck region.
 The procedure also tightens the musculofascial system while re-draping the skin of the neck and face.

 Are You a Good Candidate For A Lower Facelift?